Our Mission and Values

 Ensure appropriate independent assurance.

-A simple, yet meaningful project supporting a local youth organization, gave me the insight needed to start Basil.
-Simple because we were creating a standard visual summary of their fundraising data.
-Meaningful because that project shaped the future of their organization and motivated me to do more with my love for data.
-The lack of impact data in an impact driven world, was confounding.
+A simple, yet meaningful project supporting a local youth organization gave me the insight needed to start Basil.
+Simple, because we were creating a standard visual summary of their fundraising data.
+Meaningful, because that project shaped the future of their organization and motivated me to do more with my love for data.
+The lack of impact data in an impact driven world was confounding.
 I quickly left my engineering career to use my skills and passion for something bigger.
 In, 2018 I started Basil Data and continue to study the social impact world.
-And that’s it.
+That’s it.

-The values above represent our operating principles.
-We are a small team that wants to help in any way we can, honestly and effectively while learning from passionate people and meaningful projects along the way.
+We are a small team that wants to help where we can – honestly and effectively – while learning from passionate people and meaningful projects along the way.